 Our beats are within comfortable travelling distance of the North West of England and the Midlands with easy access from the A55 dual carriageway.
 Once you are in St Asaph, you are no more than 15 minutes drive from any of our Clwyd and Elwy beats, and it's just 27 miles to the river Dee at Llangollen.
 So all are easily accessible for a day or even an evening fishing trip.

 One-day or five-day visitor permits for non-members for some of our beats are available online from this website HERE or over the counter from Foxons Tackle in St Asaph (see Links Page).
 This is for salmon, trout and sea trout fishing on the rivers Clwyd, Elwy and Aled.

 For any new members who may be new to fly fishing, free tuition can be arranged and the club is always happy to show off our beats to prospective members with no obligation.

-We also have a junior section & to encourage youngsters to fish, there is no annual charge for anyone under age 16, and age 16 - 21 the fee is just £30.
+We also have a junior section & to encourage youngsters to fish, after an initial £10 charge, there is no annual fee for anyone under age 16, and age 16 - 21 the annual fee is just £30.

-We are a friendly club with a hard-working committee who meet on a monthly basis.
+We are a friendly club with a hard-working committee who meet on a regular basis.
 We also have a very hard-working river keeper and assistant river keeper.
-They organise working parties throughout the season which are well attended, and help to keep our beats and access to them in good order.
+They organise beat maintenance parties throughout the season which are well attended, and help to keep our beats and access to them in good order.
 In 2018 we carried out a remarkable 815 working hours on our beats.

 Please take the time to read through the other sections of this website - if you are interested in joining us the contact details of all our association officers are details on the contact page so if you have any questions please feel free to ring or email.